July 2020: I have been interviewed by Ana Hernando of SINC about the ERC project

-March 2018: We are performing a teaching innovation project in the undergraduate course "Instrumental Resources in Anthropological Research", in collaboration with the students.
-To be continued...
+March 2018: We performed a teaching innovation project in the undergraduate course "Instrumental Resources in Anthropological Research," in collaboration with the students.

 Abstract: The focus on social networks in migration studies marked a significant departure of understanding.
 Social networks are not only a mechanism through which the migration process is patterned, but they also have broader implications for migrants and non-migrants alike.
-Despite the fact that the network character of migration processes has long been recognized in migration studies, for a long time, Social Network Analysis has not been applied.
+Although the network character of migration processes has long been recognized in migration studies, Social Network Analysis has not been applied for a long time.
 Taking this scholarly omission as a starting point, we seek in this special issue to discuss recent research into social networks and migration that use SNA approaches.

 January 2018: With Hugo Valenzuela and James G. Rice (University of Iceland), we are preparing a new special issue in the Journal of Organizational Ethnography about "Ethnographies of Poverty and Marginality in Non-Profit and Charity Associations".

-November 2017: Seminar 'Transnational livelihood strategies of Romanians in Spain: An ethnographic and social network study”, 28 de noviembre, 16-18h, at the Lecture Series of the Maison d’Analyse des Processus Sociaux (MAPS), Université de Neuchatel, Switzerland.
+November 2017: Seminar 'Transnational livelihood strategies of Romanians in Spain: An ethnographic and social network study”, November 28th, 16-18h, at the Lecture Series of the Maison d’Analyse des Processus Sociaux (MAPS), Université de Neuchatel, Switzerland.
 Intro by Janine Dahinden.